-Unawatuna Beach is located just south of Galle, the main city in the south and 125km from Colombo (the capital of Sri Lanka).
-Unawatuna Bay, which is a year-round safe bathing spot in southern Sri Lanka, is rank among the best beaches in the world.
-A coral reef that blocks the underwater current entering the bay is the main reason for its popularity as a safe bathing spot.
+Unawatuna Beach is located just south of Galle, the main city in the south, and 125km from Colombo (the capital of Sri Lanka).
+Unawatuna Bay, which is a year-round safe bathing spot in southern Sri Lanka, is ranked among the best beaches in the world.
+A coral reef that blocks the underwater current from entering the bay is the main reason for its popularity as a safe bathing spot.

 HIKKADUWA AND GALLE DAY TRIP

 Hikkaduwa is one of the most popular tourist destinations in southern Sri Lanka.
 It is 98 km south of Colombo and its beautiful beaches a lot of glamour to this town.
 It is the place where you can have a glimpse of the fascinating underwater world and see the creatures that inhabit the unfathomable depths of the sea.

 Hikkaduwa is not only a leading beach holiday spot but also surfing and diving place on the island.
 Hikkaduwa marine sanctuary, which is only a few meters away from the beach houses a large number of beautiful sea creatures, and getting hold of a glass-bottom boat, allows you to see the beautiful corals without jumping into the water.

 Galle city in southern Sri Lanka is the location of the largest maritime museum in Asia.
 The museum is housed in the Dutch storage premises of the colonial city built in 1676 by the Dutch administration.
 It occupies four spacious chambers in the Dutch storehouse (40,000 square feet) and the present museum was established in 2008.